nataliepopescu/verifopt/NOVELTY.md

     - static analysis may be more conservative, but abstract interpretation aids in pruning types
 - clarify what is meant by "multiple/virtual inheritance" (from NoVT)
+- look more into CHA + its drawbacks

 verifopt technique benefits
 - modified compiler enables frontend to communicate with backend